4 Best Ways to Remove Odors From an Area Rug

 As we’ve mentioned in previous posts, regular gentle vacuuming is the best thing you can do for your wool rug’s health.

 Vacuuming (even without the roller brush) removes most particles from the rug’s pile, which often means removing the various smells that accompany them.
-Whether or not vacuuming will address the root cause of odor, it’s always a good place to start.
+Whether or not vacuuming will address the root cause of the odor, it’s always a good place to start.

 Odor removal is often a process of elimination, so if smells remain after vacuuming, just continue on to the following steps.